ahmedabdulghany7/AIOS-AI-Native-Operating-System-with-Noor-Assistant/README.md

    - Integrates with terminal and file system

 ---
+---

-🚧 Project Status
+## 🚧 Project Status

-This project is currently under development as our graduation project.
-The source code will be uploaded soon as we finalize the main modules.
+This project is currently **under active development** as part of our graduation project requirements.

+We are finalizing the core modules and optimizing the integration.
+The source code will be uploaded in stages as we reach our project milestones.

+> **Current Focus:** Integrating Noor Assistant with the System Execution Layer.